Weighted homology theory of orbifolds and Weighted Polyhedra: Introduction

+Another key fact supporting the two new homology theories is that the weighted simplicial chain complexes of a divisibly weighted simplex and its barycentric subdivision are both acyclic.
+So divisibly weighted simplices play the analogous role in weighted simplicial homology as the ordinary simplices do in the ordinary simplicial homology.
+This analogy allows us to prove a generalized version of the \emph{simplicial approximation theorem} for (weight-preserving) morphisms in the category of divisibly weighted simplicial complexes using the algebraic method of acyclic carrier (see Munkres~\cite[Section\,13]{Munk84}).
+Based on this, we can prove the invariance of AW-homology and DW-homology under isomorphisms of orbifolds and more generally under certain type of homotopy equivalences of orbifolds. \n

-Moreover, the definitions of $st$-homology and $wt$-homology can be extended to a much wider class of spaces called \emph{pseudo-orbifolds}.
-Roughly speaking, a pseudo-orbifold is a topological space $Q$ with a weight at each point such that $Q$ admits a triangulation consisting of divisibly-weighted simplices.
-In fact, we will develop the whole theory of $st$-homology and $wt$-homology in the category of pseudo-orbifolds, which may extend the application of this theory. \n
+Moreover, the definitions of AW-homology and DW-homology can be extended to a much wider class of objects called \emph{weighted polyhedra}.
+Roughly speaking, a weighted polyhedron is a topological space $X$ with a weight at each point, and $X$ admits a triangulation consisting of (divisibly) weighted simplices such that the weight of $X$ at any point $x$ agrees with the weight of the \emph{carrier} of $x$ (i.e. the unique simplex containing $x$ in its relative interior).
+We will develop the whole theory of AW-homology and DW-homology in the category of weighted polyhedra.
+Our work can be considered as a natural generalization of the ordinary simplicial homology theory.